-The Company outsources the provision of compliance services to the Administrator's Group Compliance function under the terms of the JAA, whilst recognising that responsibility for managing compliance risks remains with the Company.
+The Company outsources the provision of compliance services under the terms of the JAA to the Administrator, whilst recognising that responsibility for managing compliance risks remains with the Company.

 Group Compliance sits within the second line of defence and is the independent control function that oversees conduct risks in scope, as detailed in the Group Risk Taxonomy, and monitors the first line of defence controls.
 It does this by: